chubbyts/chubbyts-petstore/README.md

 ### Repository

-Repositories get data from storages like databases, elasticsearch, redis or whereever your models are stored or cached.
+Repositories get data from storages like databases, opensearch, redis or whereever your models are stored or cached.

  * [src/repository.ts][34]